himankgupta1/Project-1-Stock-Market-Prediction/README.md

 - `LICENSE`: The license file for the project.
 - `ParkinsonNames.txt`: A text file containing the names of the attributes in the dataset.
-- `Parkinson_s Disease Prediction.ipynb`: A Jupyter Notebook containing the code for data analysis, preprocessing, model building, and evaluation.
+- `Parkinson_s Disease Prediction.ipynb`: A Jupyter Notebook containing the code for data analysis, preprocessing, model building, and evaluatio
 - `README.md`: This README file.
 - `parkinsons.data`: The dataset used for predicting Parkinson's disease.